HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 denominatorCriteria, i.e. the criteria for inclusion in the numerator of a measure implicitly include the criteria for inclusion in the denominator.
 CQL expressions referenced by HQMF population criteria are executed within the context of these implicit dependencies.

+    Conformance Requirement 10 (HQMF Population Semantics):
+    CQL expressions referenced by an HQMF population component SHALL be executed within the context of the implicit HQMF population component dependencies.
+    CQL expressions MAY include explicit dependencies that duplicate the implicit HQMF population dependencies.

 For example, Snippet 13 defines the "Initial Population" and "Denominator" for a measure.